Virgin Media 200Mb broadband review

 But do note that only about half of the UK's households can get Virgin Media, and a smaller proportion still can currently get 200Mb.

-In fact, this is where it's worth pointing out that the 200Mb service was only introduced in October 2015.
-Virgin are prioritising its rollout to new and upgrading customers; existing subscribers may have to wait until early 2017 before they're upgraded.
+In fact, this is where it's worth pointing out that the 200Mb service may have been introduced a year ago, but Virgin are prioritising its rollout to new and upgrading customers; existing subscribers may have to wait until early 2017 before they're upgraded.

 That means that the top speed many Virgin users can get is still 152Mb.